Apersant1/Spottier/services/notify-service/README.md

-Certainly!
-Here's an example of a README file that explains how to use the code you provided:

 # RabbitMQ to Telegram Consumer

 This is a Python script that consumes messages from a RabbitMQ queue and sends them to a Telegram chat using the `aio_pika` and `python-telegram-bot` libraries.